jundalisay/superb/content/en/social/economics/fallacies/ricardo-labor-theory.md

 > Our Comment: Smith uses wheat and labour for real value, and precious metals for nominal value.

 {{< quote ava="ric" >}}
-If it were true that worker's reward was always proportional to what he produced, then he could buy other things of equal value.But they are not equal.The measure of value is an invariable standard, whereas the price of commodities varies.
+If it were true that worker's reward was always proportional to what he produced, then he could buy other things of equal value.
+But they are not equal.
+The measure of value is an invariable standard, whereas the price of commodities varies.
 Adam Smith, said that the value of gold and silver varies, so he chose wheat or labour as an invariable medium.
 {{< /quote >}}

 > Our Comment: Here it is so obvious that Ricardo misunderstands Smith.
-Although he correctly mentions Smith having precious metals as a variable measure (nominal value) and wheat as an invariable measure (real value), he does not understand that bothare not to be used together, just as you do not compare apples to oranges if you want to get the relative value of an apple (instead, you compare it with other apples).
+Although he correctly mentions Smith having precious metals as a variable measure (nominal value) and wheat as an invariable measure (real value), he does not understand that both are **not to be used together**, just as you do not compare apples to oranges if you want to get the relative value of an apple.
+Instead, you compare it with other apples.

 {{< quote ava="ric" >}}
 Gold and silver are subject to fluctuations, but why is wheat exempted?
 {{< /quote >}}

 > Our Comment: Because of that very basic misunderstanding, Ricardo asks many silly questions.
-Wheat is exempted because it is a type of food which leads to life which cannot be quantified.
+Wheat is exempted because it is a type of food which leads to *life* which cannot be quantified.
 This absurd question can be thrown back by asking: 'What is the price of your existence and how does it fluctuate?'
 The existential price of wheat or rice is a ratio of the wheat or rice needed for a human to grow wheat or rice in general.
-If a human needs a minimum of 300 grams rice per day to live and it takes 120 days to grow and harvest rice, then the price of whatever was harvested is 36kg of rice.
+If a human needs a minimum of 300 grams rice per day to live and it takes 120 days to grow and harvest rice, then the price of whatever was harvested is 36 kilograms of rice.
 Human wealth and population therefore is ultimately determined by the productivity of food as the requirement for life.
 As proof, there is no food production in Mars, the Sahara, or Antartica and so those places have no population, wealth, nor GDP.

 {{< quote ava="ric" >}}
 Double the work may be required to produce food and necessaries at one time, than another time, but the worker's reward could be reduced.
 If the worker's prior wages were in food and necessaries, he probably could not have subsisted if that amount was reduced.
 Food and necessaries would have risen 100% or to 2n if it were estimated by the amount of labour needed to produce them.
 They would not have increased in value, if measured by the amount of labour for which they will exchange.
 {{< /quote >}}

-> Our Comment: this actually happens during hyperinflation wherein nominal prices even of wages can increase 100%, but the real value is halved.
+> Our Comment: This actually happens during hyperinflation wherein nominal prices even of wages can increase 100%, but the real value is halved.

 {{< quote ava="ric" >}}
 The same is true between countries.
 In America and Poland, a year's labour will produce much more wheat than in England.
 But the amount of wheat awarded to the worker is not proportional to the produce in each country.